Critchley Markers A-Z

 Critchley Brothers, Ltd.

-Meanwhile, Henry's sons, Uriah and Francis Edward Critchley, ventured out on their own and founded Critchley Brothers, Ltd. in Brimscombe.
+Meanwhile, Henry's sons, Uriah and Francis Edward Critchley, ventured out on their own and founded Critchley Brothers, Ltd. in 1883 on the River Frome at Wimberley Mills and later expanding further with the adjoining Dark Mill in 1903.
 The new chapter in the Critchley story included new products, such as hairpins, knitting needles, and crochet hooks.

 Recognising the changing needs of the market, the company made a strategic decision to keep a comprehensive stock of virtually all products.
 Because they had the ability to plan ahead, they could provide same-day delivery for most orders.
 This service played a major role in growing the electrical side of their business.
 This ability to anticipate customer needs and respond with agility was now a hallmark of the Critchley business.